zenomt/jsonld-terse/api.md

 Requests and responses **SHOULD** use `Accept` with that media-type where appropriate to indicate support of this API.

-Normal RESTful use of methods:
+Normal RESTful use of standard HTTP methods:
 * [`OPTIONS`](https://www.rfc-editor.org/rfc/rfc9110.html#name-options)
 * [`HEAD`](https://www.rfc-editor.org/rfc/rfc9110.html#name-head)
 * [`GET`](https://www.rfc-editor.org/rfc/rfc9110.html#name-get)